METRO Gold Line

 Washington County is committed to safe and efficient transit service to meet the existing and long-term mobility and accessibility needs of residents and business in the eastern portion of the Twin Cities Metropolitan Region.

 The METRO Gold Line BRT project will be funded by a combination of Federal, State, and County dollars.

 The Federal Transit Administration will contribute about 45% of the project cost, Ramsey and Washington Counties contribute roughly 25% each, and the remainder comes from a variety of sources, such as: State bond funds, MnDOT, Counties Transit Improvement Board, and surface transportation block grants.
 Cities do not fund any of the base project cost but can choose to include additional enhancements at their own discretion.

 Washington County has implemented a 0.25 cent sales tax since 2008 to fund transportation and the capital and operating costs of transit projects.
 The METRO Gold Line is an approved project and qualifies for use of County sales tax funds.
 Washington County property tax dollars do not fund the METRO Gold Line project.

-A Gold Line Joint Powers Board has been formed to manage and provide financial oversight of METRO Gold Line project funding.
+The Gold Line Joint Powers Board was formed to manage and provide financial oversight of METRO Gold Line project funding.
 The Joint Powers Board is comprised of representatives from each of the member parties: the Washington County Board of Commissioners and Washington County Regional Railroad Authority, and the Ramsey County Board of Commissioners and Ramsey County Regional Railroad Authority.

-The Joint Powers Board meets monthly, and all meetings are open to members of the public.
-Meeting agendas and notifications are posted on the Washington County website.
+The Gold Line Joint Powers Board meets monthly, and all meetings are open to members of the public.
+View meeting agendas and notifications.